DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

   Equipment of User is successfully unbinded

-- (13) Case:GetEquipStatus
+- (13) Case: GetEquipStatus

   **Brief Introduction**

-  GUI requests Server to give the Status of User's Equipments.
-Usually, Server needs to check the Embedding to get the Status.
+  GUI requests to obtain the status of User's Equipments.

   **Actors**